KamalIbrahim01/KamalIbrahim01/README.md

 ### Data Analyst | Excel | Power BI | SQL | Python

-I work with data from **entry and preparation through analysis and visualization**, turning raw information into clear dashboards, meaningful insights, and practical recommendations.
+I turn raw data into **clear insights, interactive dashboards, and practical business recommendations** — from data entry and preparation through analysis and visualization.

-My focus is on **data cleaning, exploratory analysis, business reporting, dashboard development, and data-driven decision-making**.
-I enjoy taking datasets that are difficult to interpret and transforming them into information that can help answer real business questions.
+My work focuses on **data cleaning, exploratory analysis, business reporting, dashboard development, KPI analysis, and data-driven decision-making**.

+I enjoy taking data that is difficult to interpret and turning it into information that helps answer real business questions.

 ---